 - Echo Spot

-The Echo Tap, Echo Show, Echo Spot and Alexa devices from third parties do not support the feature right now.
-Amazon said it giving tools to developers so that they can enable their speakers by next year.
+When the feature launched in 2017, only a handful of devices in the Amazon Echo support it, but that has expanded over the following months.
+Now, every Echo speaker is capable of multi-room audio (sans the Amazon Tap).
+Alexa devices from third parties do not support the feature right now.
+Amazon said it giving tools to developers so that they can enable their speakers soon.
 We will update when that happens.

-That means companies like Sonos, Bose, and Samsung will be able to offer Alexa-enabled speakers that support Alexa multi-room music.
-You will then be able to play and sync up music not only across your Amazon Echo devices but also third-party Alexa-enabled devices.
+That means companies like Sonos, Bose, and Samsung will one day be able to offer Alexa-enabled speakers that support Alexa multi-room music.
+When that happens, you can play and sync up music not only across your Amazon Echo devices but also third-party Alexa devices.

 Which music services support the feature?